 Even as 100G coherent optical systems are being deployed, architectures for 400G and beyond are being proposed and developed.
 One architecture gaining prominence is the "superchannel."
 The configurations of superchannels vary considerably.
 Some proposals call for 400G to be achieved by 2 carriers of DP-16QAM.
 Other proposals are for 500 Gb/s consisting of 10 or more carriers of DP-QPSK.
 Some of these carriers are arranged on a standard ITU carrier grid, while others support 12.5 GHz "grid-less" layouts.
-Clearly, flexible test tools are needed for such nextgeneration systems.
-Option MCS to the OM4106D and OM1106 offers the complete flexibility to carrier out such tests.
+Clearly, flexible test tools are needed for such next-generation systems.
+Option MCS for the OM4245 or OM4225 offers the complete flexibility to carry out such tests.